seanblanchfield/blog/current/_posts/2024-06-04-demonware-podcast.md

 **Dylan:** You know the big problem, we actually, when you say we installed it up and down, we made the mistake of installing it up rather than installing it down, instead of using gravity to our advantage.

 **Sean:** Yeah, yeah, that does sound like us.
 Yeah, so, first couple of weeks was everyone pitching in, refurbishing the building and wiring it up.
 Laying carpets, building computers.
-So actually our workstations are built from scratch because we were frugal and we bought components and we assembled them in the meeting room.
+So actually our workstations were built from scratch because we were frugal and we bought components and we assembled them in the meeting room.
 Everyone's workstation was a tower PC we built ourselves with a decent graphics card.
 Initial team, we didn't talk about initial team, but it was a whip around my research lab, plus John Kirk, who'd recently been in a round of layoffs from Havok and Steve Collins tapped us on the shoulder

 **Dylan:** and said ...

 **Sean:** ... if you need anyone, get this guy, he's the best.
-He was in the last and first out layoffs from Havok due to their post dotcom bubble woes.
+He was in the last-in/first-out layoffs from Havok due to their post-dotcom bubble woes.
 He was the only experienced engineer on the team.
 And still probably the best programmer I've ever worked with.
 He professionalized a lot of us and we started building.

 **Dylan:** Mmm.